 Transfer pricing: methodologies: Advance Pricing Agreements: introduction

+The Statement of Practice (SP) on APAs, SP02/10, was published in 2010 (replacing SP3/99) and was updated in November 2016.
+It is intended as general guidance as to how HMRC interprets the APA legislation and operates the UK APA Programme.
 The text of SP 02/10 can be read in full on the HMRC website.
-We reproduce the bulk of the text of SP02/10 and its annexes here and in the following pages up to INTM422150, with additional page references and contact details where appropriate.
-SP02/10 is intended as general guidance as to how HMRC interprets the APA legislation and how HMRC operates the UK APA Programme.
+We reproduce the bulk of SP02/10 and its annexes here and in the following pages up to INTM422140 with additional page references and contact details where appropriate.

-The legislation that relates to APAs appears at Sections 218 -230 of the Taxation (International and Other Provisions) Act 2010 (“TIOPA 2010”).
+The legislation that relates to APAs appears at Sections 218 -230 of the Taxation (International and Other Provisions) Act 2010 (TIOPA).